yatharthmathur/Koch-s-Snowflake/README.md

 glut OpenGL library

 # How to use:
-Compile the main.cpp file using "g++ main.cpp -lGL -lGLU -lglut" command once the GLUT library is installed.
+Compile the main.cpp file using "g++ main.cpp -lGL -lGLU -lglut" command once the GLUT library is installed.<br>
-Then run "./a.out"
+Then run "./a.out".<br>
+You can tweak the settings using the "1.h" header file.